The Vision for Volunteering looks at the future of volunteering across five themes.

 • Emerging social movements, causes and campaigns are supported and recognised within a wider movement for change.
 They work alongside and positively disrupt more established organisations.
 Larger or better resourced organisations support and enable groups with fewer resources.

-How should this feel for volunteers in 2032?
+How should this feel for volunteers by 2032?

 ‘I have the power to shape my community and to influence what’s happening around me.’